Homer Plessy: Orchestrating a test case

 On June 7, 1892, Plessy bought a first-class ticket on the East Louisiana Railroad running between the Press Street Depot in New Orleans and Covington, Louisiana, an approximately 30-mile journey that would have taken two hours.
 He sat in the "whites only" passenger car.
-When conductor J. J. Dowling came to collect Plessy's ticket, he told Plessy to leave the "whites only" car.
+When conductor J. J. Dowling, who was also in on the staged act, came to collect Plessy's ticket, he told Plessy to leave the "whites only" car.
 Plessy refused.
 The conductor stopped the train, walked back to the depot, and returned with Detective Cain.
 Cain and other passengers forcibly removed Plessy from the train.
 Cain then arrested Plessy and took him to the Orleans Parish jail.
 The Comité des Citoyens arrived at the jail, arranged for him to be released, and paid his $500 bond the following day by offering up a committee member's house as collateral.

 Trial

 On October 28, 1892, Plessy was arraigned before Judge John Howard Ferguson in the Orleans Parish criminal district court.
 He was represented by New Orleans lawyer James Walker, who submitted a plea challenging the jurisdiction of trial court by claiming that the Separate Car Act violated the Thirteenth and Fourteenth amendments of the United States Constitution, which provided for equal protection under the law and "impermissibly clothed train officers with the authority and duty to assign passengers on the basis of race and with the authority to refuse service."
 Walker's plea deliberately did not specify if Plessy was black or white.
-On November 18, Ferguson overruled Walker's petition, stating that Louisiana had the right to regulate railroad companies while they operated within state boundaries.
+On November 18, Ferguson denied Walker's petition, stating that Louisiana had the right to regulate railroad companies while they operated within state boundaries.
 Four days later, Walker petitioned the Louisiana Supreme Court for a writ of prohibition to stop the trial.

-In December 1892, the Louisiana Supreme Court affirmed Ferguson's ruling, and denied Walker's subsequent request for a rehearing.
-In speaking for the court's decision that Ferguson's judgment did not violate the 14th Amendment, Louisiana Supreme Court Justice Charles Erasmus Fenner cited a number of precedents, including two key cases from Northern states.
-The Massachusetts Supreme Court had ruled in 1849—before the 14th amendment—that segregated schools were constitutional.
-In answering the charge that segregation perpetuated racial prejudice, the Massachusetts court stated: "This prejudice, if it exists, is not created by law, and probably cannot be changed by law."
-The law itself was repealed five years later, but the precedent stood.
+In December 1892, the Louisiana Supreme Court's five members unanimously upheld Ferguson's ruling, citing two cases from Northern states as precedents: Roberts v.
+City of Boston, an 1849 Massachusetts Supreme Court decision, ruling that racial segregation of schools was constitutional, and an 1867 Pennsylvania Supreme Court ruling that upheld railroads' rights to seat black and white passengers in separate sections of passenger cars.
+The court denied Walker's subsequent request for a rehearing.